anvilproject/anvil-portal/content/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor.md

 The SingleCellExperiment class is an extension of SummarizedExperiment.
 The rowData, assays, and colData are all present, but an additional component 'reducedDims' is available to deal with the omnipresent reexpression of assay data through projection to lower-dimensional spaces.

 We will want to keep in mind that these fairly complex information sets are managed in R "variables".
-Our work will be to obtain the data in our session by calling certain R functions in certain packages, and operating on the data by passing these variables to other functions.
+Our work will be to obtain the data in our session by calling certain R functions in certain packages and operating on the data by passing these variables to other functions.
 Much of this work will be hidden because we are compiling R markdown documents comprising the OSCA book.
 But we will be able to inspect the associated variables (datasets) after we do the high-level document compilation.

-### Preparing the caches
+### Preparing the Caches

 Once the RStudio session has begun, it will be useful to carry out a few steps that generally require interaction: